m-r-poole-dev/sign-up-page/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Receive an error message when the `form` is submitted if:
-  - Any `input` field is empty.
-The message for this error should say *"[Field Name] cannot be empty"*
-  - The email address is not formatted correctly (i.e. a correct email address should have this structure: `name@host.tld`).
-The message for this error should say *"Looks like this is not an email"*

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.